 5.43pm: We've got a whole load of snaps of actors pretty and carpet red up here.

 Meanwhile another of the many, many Weasleys is up on stage: Bonnie Wright, who plays Ginny, is being grilled by Edith Bowman.
 Across the way, director David Yates is facing Alex Zane.
 His favourite part of shooting was the final confrontation between Harry and Voldemort and he managed to snaffle [something] from the set before the production wrapped.
 I missed what is was.
-My guess would be "good times".
+My guess would be "good times".5.54pm: "We've got loads more Harry Potter facts coming up that you can take into school tomorrow and impress your friends with," says Alex Zane, giving adults watching (and live-blogging) something of a reality check.

 Proper grown-up Robbie Coltrane is over with Edith.
-He calls Deathly Hallows: Part 2 "terrifying and beautiful".
+He calls Deathly Hallows: Part 2 "terrifying and beautiful".6.01pm: The cars with the stars keep rolling up to the carpet.

 Emma Watson and Ralph Fiennes are running the gauntlet now.
 Watson has reached the stage and waves both hands in a windmill motion across the crowd.
 The Celebriatus spell is cast and the crowd instantly, simultaneously put their own hands in the air and wail in unison.
-She truly is a powerful magician.
+She truly is a powerful magician.6.10pm: Ralph Fiennes is taking questions from the fans at home.
+"Was it strange to see yourself without a nose?", asks one.
+"It's strange to see myself WITH a nose" says Ralph.
+Tomorrow morning's headline sorted.

 6.16pm: Mark Williams doing comedy-incompetence.
 Helena Bonham Carter unnerved by seeing her hat on such a big screen.